Four dead in Lebanon's Tripoli, shots fired at Sidon cleric

 In Sidon, gunmen fired at Sunni cleric Maher Hammoud as he headed towards his mosque for dawn prayers.
 They missed their target and fled when Hammoud's two guards returned fire.

-Hammoud is seen as close to Hezbollah and has criticized a prominent Sidon Islamist, Sheikh Ahmed al-Assir, who has called on Lebanese Sunnis to head for Syria to fight Assad.
+Hammoud is seen as close to Hezbollah and has criticised a prominent Sidon Islamist, Sheikh Ahmed al-Assir, who has called on Lebanese Sunnis to head for Syria to fight Assad.

 (Reporting by Nazih Siddiq in Tripoli; Editing by Alistair Lyon)